So-Called Honour-Based Abuse and Forced Marriage: Guidance on Identifying and Flagging cases

 - If forced marriage and so-called honour-based violence - flag as above with both "FM" and "HBV".

-If outside of domestic violence context, with defendants or victims falling outside of family definition above e.g. extended family or contract killer:
+If outside of domestic abuse context, with defendants or victims falling outside of family definition above e.g. extended family or contract killer:

 As above but without flagging DV.